Curatolo Arini, Marsala Fine

 Tasting Notes & Technical Details

 A quality Marsala wine made in the traditional way.
-Dry in style, it has all of the characteristics of a traditional Marsala, with notes of raisins and vanilla.
-Full-bodied and harmonic on the palate.
+This Marsala Fine is dry in style and has all the characteristics of a good, traditional Marsala with notes of toasted almonds, citrus and rich caramel.

 Alcohol (ABV)